This article describes ways Broad users can retrieve data stored in a Workspace bucket in Terra.

 Contact BITS for help with moving large amounts of data in and out of the cloud (Broad Institute community members only)

-If you are a member of the Broad Institute community, BITS is a great resource to help migrate large amounts of on-prem data to the cloud in a cost-effective way!
-You can read more about their support offerings here.
+If you are a member of the Broad Institute community, BITS is a great resource to help migrate large amounts of on-premise data to the cloud in a cost-effective way!
+Read more about their support offerings here.

 File validation / checksum generation